XueningZhu/dlsa_r/README.md

  - simulator: simulate data in local workers

 ## 2. Compare with CSL method
-CSL method: proposed by Jordan and Yang (2019, JASA) [in the file jordan_compare]
+CSL method: proposed by Jordan and Yang (2019, JASA) [in the file comparison]
- - dlsa_jordan_compare.R: main demo code, which runs the distributed logistic regression and compares with Jordan's method
+ - dlsa_compare.R: main demo code, which runs the distributed logistic regression and compares with CSL method
- - jordan_func.R: functions which implement Jordan's method
+ - compare_func.R: functions which implement CSL method

-## 3. Bias Correction (please ignore this file)
+## 3. Spark implementation
- - dlsa_bias_correct: bias correction for the distributed LSA (currently doesn't work)
- - bias_correct: bias correction in the non-distributed case using Jackknife estiamtor
- - func_bias_correction: bias correction functions (non-distributed and distributed) for logistic regression
+See https://github.com/feng-li/dlsa for more details.